luisfernandomgrs/introJpaHibernateMavenAndMySQL/README.md

 # introJpaHibernateMavenAndMySQL
-Target: Proojeto to introduce on: JPA, Hibernate, Maven and remote connection with MySQL
+Target: Project to introduce on: JPA, Hibernate, Maven and remote connection with MySQL